A Hot Chocolate Crawl in Salem, MA

 If you prefer tea to coffee but are still in the mood for some hot chocolate, look no further than Jolie Tea Company on Essex Street.
 For a minty tea excursion try the Chocolate Mint tea: Sri Lankan black tea, mint chocolate essence.
 A take on classic citrus scented tea, the Nina’s Hepburn Blend mixes Sri Lankan black tea, orange peels, chocolate, cream and orange flavors.
 While in the shop be sure to try the Chocolate Raspberry tea, a decadent blend of black tea, dark chocolate curls, and raspberry pieces.

 Hot Chocolate Mix

 One can never have too much hot chocolate on hand at home.
-To purchase hot chocolate mix to enjoy during your next staycation be sure to visit Milk and Honey Green Grocer on Church Street, which also sells farm fresh and locally produced groceries.
+To purchase hot chocolate mix to enjoy during your next staycation be sure to visit Pamplemousse on Essex Street, which also sells a variety of gourmet kitchen products and fine wines.
 If you’re shopping for even more chocolatey treats, head over to Front Street to Maria’s Sweet Somethings, where you can purchase hot chocolate mix along with other delicious treats like candies and cupcakes.